clamsproject/clams-python/documentation/introduction.rst

 * ``sniff()``: Takes a MMIF as the only input and returns True if the app can process input MMIF.
 * ``annotate()``: Takes a MMIF as the only input and processes the MMIF input, then returns serialized MMIF :class:`str`.

-We provide a tutorial for writing with a real world example at <:ref:`tutorials_clams-app`>.
+We provide a tutorial for writing with a real world example at <:ref:`tutorial`>.
 We highly recommend you to go through it.

 Note on App metadata
 ^^^^^^^^^^^^^^^^^^^^^